Children of the Corn III: Urban Harvest

 Review:

-The film starts in Gaitlin.
+The film starts in Gatlin.
 We see a sign for it and the cornfields.
 We get a teenage boy fleeing from a trailer.
-He is Joshua Porter (Ron Melendez) and he is running from his drunk father into the cornfield.
-He comes to a scarecrow where his adopted brother, Eli (Daniel Cerny), appears from behind it.
-He tells Josh to run and that the father will not hit him.
+He is Joshua Porter (Ron Melendez) and he runs from his drunk father into the cornfield.
+He comes to a scarecrow where his adopted brother, Eli (Daniel Cerny), appears.
+He tells Josh to run as the father won’t hit him.
 This sequel embraces the supernatural aspect.
-The father is punished by becoming a scarecrow by vines from the corn.
+The father is punished by becoming a scarecrow with vines from the corn.
 His eyes and mouth are sealed up.

 The boys are taken in by a family in Chicago.
 The father is William (Jim Metzler) and his wife, Amanda (Nancy Lee Grahn).
-They are little nervous about it, but they still are willing.
+They are a little nervous, but excited.
 William takes a liking to Eli immediately.
 He is a commodities trader and Eli has brought some corn with him.
-William is impressed by it.
-Josh gets off on the wrong foot with him though by breaking a glass sculpture and meeting the neighbors without consulting William first.
-Amanda does take a liking to him though as he comes off as more normal.
+William is impressed by this as an item he sells.
+Josh gets off on the wrong foot by breaking a glass sculpture and leaving the property without consulting William first.
+Amanda takes a liking to him though as he comes off as more ‘normal’.

-Josh actually fits in at school much easier.
-He befriends the brother and sister that are his neighbors.
+Josh fits in at school much easier due to this.
+He befriends his neighbors.
 Malcolm Elkman (Jon Clair) becomes his best friend and he’s interested in Maria (Mari Morrow).
-Eli is sticking to that he only needs his brother and he becomes upset when he sees him trying to fit in.
-He also butts head with principal, Father Frank Nolan (Michael Ensign).
+Eli is sticking to the fact that he only needs his brother and he becomes upset when he sees him trying to fit in.
+He also butts heads with principal, Father Frank Nolan (Michael Ensign).

 That first night, Eli takes his suitcase that is full of corn to the abandoned warehouse next door.
 He starts a prayer that turns one of the cobs black.
-He uses the kernels from it to plant rows of corn.
-Amanda sees Eli coming back from there.
+He uses the kernels from it to plant rows.
+Amanda sees Eli coming back.
 She also sees what he is up to and tells her husband.
-When he actually checks it out, he is impressed and wants to sell it.
+When he checks it out, he is impressed and wants to sell it.
 With how quickly it grows and how great it looks, he could make a fortune.
-Eli is on board for this, for a completely different reason.
+Eli is on board, for a completely different reason.
+Eli also takes his brother’s advice to make new friends.